pdevharsthakur/Data-Structure-Traversal/README.md

 <details open>
 <summary><b>Step 3: Follow the interactive prompts</b></summary>
+The CLI will guide you through the process:
 <ul>
   <li>✅ Select a data structure (Graph or Tree)</li>
   <li>✅ Provide the path to your input file</li>